vinojko/Expense-Tracker/README.md

 # React Expense Tracker

 The React Expense Tracker is a simple web application that allows you to keep track of your expenses.
 This project was developed as part of the ["React - The Complete Guide (incl.
 Redux)"](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) course on Udemy.
+The project presented here is an implementation of the concepts covered in the course, and serves as a demonstration of the skills I have learned through the course.
+The code in this project is my own work, but is based on the exercises and examples presented in the course.
+I also changed the UI that i prototyped in Figma.
 You can enter expenses by providing a title, date, and amount.
 Once entered, you can filter your expenses by year to get a better understanding of your spending habits.

 ## Features